-Improper treatment is one of the biggest risks to patients’ safety.
-Being prescribed with the wrong drug is dangerous, and so is getting the wrong dose.
+Improper treatment is one of the most significant risks to patients’ safety.
+Being prescribed the wrong drug is dangerous, and so is getting the wrong dose.

-Medical professionals make sure that a medication is properly treating the patient’s condition in the safest and most effective way possible.
-Giving too much of a medication causes adverse effects; giving too little undertreats the condition.
-Thus, drug dosing is often not as standard as it seems; it must be tailored to patient’s condition, age, renal and hepatic function, and other vital parameters.
+Medical professionals make sure that medication treats the patient’s condition in the safest and most effective way.
+Giving too much medicine causes adverse effects; giving too little undertreats the condition.
+Thus, drug dosing is often not as standard as it seems; it must be tailored to the patient’s condition, age, renal and hepatic function, and other vital parameters.
 Unfortunately, even though the process for making proper dose adjustments is well-established, clinicians still face difficulties in doing so.

 Medication Errors with the Dosing of Insulin

 Glucose control is critical in treating hyperglycemia in both diabetic and nondiabetic patients.
 On the other hand, insulin use has been linked to more prescription errors than any other form or class of drug, according to studies.
 Between January 2008 and June 6, 2009, Pennsylvania healthcare facilities registered 2,685 prescription errors concerning the use of insulin products to the Authority.
 The most common types of medication error associated with insulin were drug omission (24.7%), followed by wrong-drug mistakes (13.9%).
 More than 52% of the recorded cases involved circumstances in which a patient might have received the incorrect dose or no dose of insulin (e.g., dose omissions, wrong dose/overdosage, wrong dose/under dosage, extra dose, wrong rate errors), possibly causing glycemic control problems.